 "There were a couple of problems with that, however.
 First of all, Moolah first won the belt in 1956, and she didn’t like losing it.
 Second, Evelyn wasn’t one of Moolah’s girls- she was considered independent.

 "It was rare enough she was getting in the ring with someone she didn’t control, and now I was asking her to drop her belt to that person!
 Moolah had a lot of trust in me, though, so when I asked her if we could do a title switch, she agreed."

 Evelyn Stevens won the title on October 8th, 1978, but had it for only two days.
 Nonetheless, she is one of the few women who boast of pinning the Fabulous Moolah cleanly and holding her championship title.

-When speaking about her decades-spanning championship reign, Moolah never acknowledged Evelyn Stevens’ title win.
-And neither did she recognize the previous three women she dropped the title to (Bette Boucher on September 17th, 1966, Yukiko Tomoe in Japan in 1968, and Sue “Tex” Green on February 2nd, 1976, who got Moolah to scream “I quit,” by placing Moolah in an Indian death lock.
+Moolah never acknowledged Evelyn Stevens’ title win when speaking about her decades-spanning championship reign.
+And neither did she recognize the previous three women she dropped the title to: Bette Boucher on September 17th, 1966, Yukiko Tomoe in Japan in 1968, and Sue “Tex” Green on February 2nd, 1976, who got Moolah to scream “I quit,” by placing Moolah in an Indian death lock.

 It is unclear whether the current NWA recognizes these women as world titleholders, and currently, there is no information on their official page.
 But at the time they occurred, they were not officially recognized.

 When Moolah sold the title to the WWF in 1983, the lineage started anew, and the accomplishments of these three ladies were ignored.

-In the mid-’80s, Evelyn Stevens was still wrestling in the Texas area, mainly for Southwest Championship Wrestling, where she became their Texas Women’s Champion.
+In the mid-’80s, Evelyn Stevens was still wrestling in Texas, mainly for Southwest Championship Wrestling, where she became their Texas Women’s Champion.

 Previously, she had married Donald Delbert Jardine, better known in wrestling circles as the Canadian masked wrestler managed by Gary Hart, The Spoiler.
-His infamous claw hold and his ability to walk the ring ropes made the feared Spoiler a popular attraction in many regions.
+His infamous claw hold and ability to walk the ring ropes made the feared Spoiler popular in many regions.

 Once the two divorced, Stevens kept the Jardine surname and married Frank Riegle, a bodybuilder fitness center owner.
 But tragedy would soon strike during a lover’s spat.